 - 5. If you need any other Vivado IP, repeat steps 2-4 to generate them.
 When you are done, close Vivado. - 6.
-PathWave FPGA will show the configured IP in the Vivado XCI section of the library.
+PathWave FPGA will show the configured IP in the IP Catalog section under vendor xilinx.com and library ip.
 Add an instance to your design in the same way as any other IP.